 Upon further investigation with my flashlight, I realized that the top of the transformer had been cracked and broken.

-Obviously, I could not go into the transformer area.
+Obviously, I could not go to the transformer area.

 Firstly, because the area contains 46,000 volts, and secondly, there is a lock on the gate and only the Hydro people possess the key.

 However, there was a raccoon in there that did not pay any attention to the Do Not Enter sign and the 46000 volts; neither did it need a key to open the gate, since he intended to climb the fence anyway.